Hello! My name is Kyra Williams (she/her).

 About me

-My Commitment to Diversity, Equity, and Inclusion
+My Commitment to Diversity, Equity, Inclusion, and Accessibility

 For me, this means carrying with me an openness to shift my perspectives on what I ‘know’ to be true, listening with an open heart and with understanding that every person’s thoughts, feelings, and fears are a reflection of their personal, collective, and ancestral history.